oneconcern/datamon/docs/usage/datamon_version.md

 ### Options

 ```
+      --format string   Pretty-print datamon objects using a Go template.
+Use '{{ printf "%#v" . }}' to explore available fields
   -h, --help            help for version
 ```

 ### Options inherited from parent commands